The Context Bloat Problem

 Smart Snippets

-Instead of returning the first N characters, Context Mode finds where query terms appear and returns windows around those matches.
+Instead of truncating to first N characters, Context Mode finds where query terms appear and returns windows around those matches with heading context, preserving code blocks intact.

 Session Continuity